b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

+BTW.
+Try to remove type declarations and see if the function still works (if you do this right then it should).

 OK, that's it for now.
+Let's move to another chapter.